-Once the CASCE board makes an accreditation decision for a program, they will be notified of one of the following actions being taken regarding their accreditation status.
-Accreditation Actions are made public and will be published to the CASCE website within 15 days of notifying the program.
+Once the CASCE Board makes an accreditation decision for your program, you will be notified of one of the following actions being taken regarding your program's accreditation status.
+Accreditation Actions are made public and will be published to the CASCE website shortly after notifying the program.